 An animation symbol is a reusable resource with independent timelines and interactive capabilities.
 Animation symbols help create complex animations by nesting one animation within another.
 For example, while a car is moving across the Canvas, its wheels are rotating.
-The wheel animation is contained inside a symbol.
-Symbols have their own Timeline that is separate from the main Timeline of a scene.
+You nest the wheel animation inside a symbol and play it when you move the car.

 Regarding animation symbols, you need to distinguish between symbols and symbol elements.

-- A symbol is a resource file stored in the Resources pane of a document.
-Create symbols by converting elements on the Canvas.
+- A symbol is a resource stored in the Resources pane of a document.
+You create symbols by converting elements on the Canvas.

 - A symbol element is an element in which a symbol is embedded.
 In other words, it is a copy of a symbol located on the Canvas.
 Many symbol elements can use the same symbol.

 The following part shows you the steps to create animation symbols.
-Later, you’ll learn how to edit, export, and import animation symbols to create HTML5 animation.
+After that, you’ll learn how to edit, export, and import animation symbols to create HTML5 animation.

 Creating Animation Symbols

-Step 3: In the dialog box, type a unique name (2) for the new symbol.
+Step 2: In the dialog, type a unique name for the new symbol.

-Step 4: The Create Playback check box (3) is selected by default to create playback animation of the new symbol.
+Step 3: The Create Playback check box is selected by default to create playback animation of the new symbol.
 If you don’t want to create symbol playback at this time, clear the check box.
-Later, use events, actions, and triggers to control symbol playback.
+Later, use event actions and triggers to control symbol playback.

-Step 5: Click OK to convert selected elements into a symbol.
+Step 4: Click OK to convert the selected elements into a symbol.
 Saola Animate adds the new symbol to the Resources pane.
 The selection on the Canvas becomes a symbol element of that symbol.
-In the Timeline pane, the symbol element is listed out with its Playback property.

 Editing Animation Symbols